Renwoldd/ias-company-login-application/README.md

 ## 📝 License

-This project is developed for educational purposes as part of the Individual Project course.
+This project is licensed under the MIT License, a permissive open-source license that allows anyone to freely use, modify, distribute, and even commercialize the software, provided that the original copyright notice and permission notice are included in all copies or substantial portions of the software.

 ## 🆘 Support